Business Voyages: Mental Maps, Scripts, Schemata and Tools for Discovering and Co-Constructing Your Own Business Worlds

 Not everyone is cut out to be an entrepreneur.
 Business Voyages provides information and techniques that will enable you to better assess how your script fits the profile of the typical successful entrepreneur.

 The biggest cause of new small businesses not making it, according to Business Voyages, is not poor management but poor entrepreneurship.
 It's fairly easy to learn the management tasks of most small businesses once they are set up, but it's not easy to set up the right small business in the right place in the first place.
-In many cases if you set up the wrong small business in the wrong market you are doomed from the get go regardless of how hard and well you and your employees work once the business is set up.
+In some cases if you set up the wrong small business in the wrong market you are doomed from the git go regardless of how hard and well you and your employees work once the business is set up.
+In most cases it takes about one year operating a new business to learn all the nitty-gritty details required for success in the business.

-The only thing that counts in the long run is positive net case flow, which is what is left over after you pay all your expenses, including your own living expenses.
+The only requirement in the long run is positive net cash flow, which is what is left over after you pay all your expenses, including your own living expenses.
+Very few people are willing to own and run zombie businesses (businesses with negative cash flow) year after year, doing it just for the fun of it.

-This won't happen if there are not enough customers in the market you choose who will buy enough of whatever it is you want to sell at a price sufficient to generate a gross profit percentage sufficient to absorb all your fixed expenses, and leave something left over for you to live on.
+This can happen if there aren't enough customers in the market you chose who will buy enough of whatever it is you sell at a price sufficient to generate a gross profit percentage sufficient to absorb all your fixed expenses, and leave something left over for you to live on.
 This means you need to know how to calculate a break-even point for your business.
-Business Voyages will teach you how to figure this, before you start your business.
+Business Voyages will teach you how to do this, before you start your business.

-Learning the difference between a business plan and a script could be worth far more than the cost of the book.
+Learning the difference between a business plan and a business script could be worth far more than the cost of Business Voyages.

-Business Voyages is not a get-rich-quick book making readers think it's easy to make money as a small business owner, or that all people need is passion for what they do to make it big.
-Business Voyages is based on about forty years of experience and case research.
-It tells it like it is with facts and actual cases to enable you to learn about the whole picture you will have to deal with.
+Business Voyages is not a get-rich-quick book making readers think that all people need is passion for doing what they do to make it big.
+Passion is important but it won't do any good if nobody wants or needs what you are selling.
+Business Voyages is based on about forty years of experience and case research, telling it like it is with facts and cases to give you an accurate picture of what small business is like.

-Round and round it goes, where markets will actually go, caused by today's bizarre monetary policies, nobody knows.
-Despite this new monetary policy, designed to promote economic growth, the world still suffers from insufficient aggregate demand, i.e., purchasing power among consumers sufficient for stimulating the creation of new small businesses and significant economic growth.
+Round and round it goes, where markets will actually go, nobody knows, caused by today's bizarre monetary policies.
+Despite this new Federal Reserve monetary policy, e.g. quantitative easing and low interest rates, designed to stave off recessons, the US still suffers from insufficient aggregate demand, i.e., purchasing power among consumers sufficient for stimulating the creation of new small businesses and producing significant economic growth.

-The tax reductions, military spending increases, money creation, and interest rate reductions since 1980 by the US Government, the US Federal Reserve System, and other governments and central banking systems around the world have primarily enriched the rich, and have done little or nothing to help middle and working classes, including small business people, who have experienced income decreases, after well-paying jobs were sent to low wage countries and robots were used instead of people in factories remaining in the US.
+The tax reductions, military spending increases, money creation, and interest rate reductions since 1980 by the US Government, the US Federal Reserve System, and other governments and central banking systems around the world have primarily enriched the rich, and have done little or nothing to help middle and working classes, including small business people, who have experienced income decreases.

 We may be in the eye of a monster economic depression that started in 2008.
 If so, we will have to batten down the hatches and hope for the best when we hit the back side of it.